spdx/spdx-spec/chapters/4-file-information.md

 **4.12.3** Cardinality: Optional, one.

-**4.12.4** Data Format: Free form text that can span multiple lines
+**4.12.4** Data Format: Free form text that may span multiple lines

 **4.12.5** Tag: `FileComment:`